Ever heard the expression, “resting bitch face”.

-Yep you know the face, not just any face but that face, as if looks could kill.
+Yep, you know the face, not just any face but that face, as if looks could kill.

-Research has found that our facial expressions involuntarily reflect our emotions, they can intensify or even directly influence our mood.
+Research has found that our facial expressions involuntarily reflect our emotions; they can intensify or even directly influence our mood.

 Frowning makes you sadder, and showing no expression makes your emotions less intense.

-There are 6 universal facial expression
+There are 6 universal facial expressions

-Apparently our facial expressions really do convey our emotions:
+Apparently, our facial expressions really do convey our emotions:

 A 2015 study used a computer program designed to read facial expressions, what they found was that people with so-called resting b*tch face, have double that amount of underlying emotions as other facial emotions.

 These are usually in the form of contempt.
-So next time your girlfriend throws that look, you can rest safely in the knowledge that resting b”tch face actually exists.
+So next time your girlfriend throws that look, you can rest safely in the knowledge that resting b*tch face actually exists.

-There is actually a science behind smiling
+There is actually a science behind smiling.

 Did you know you might be genetically disposed to smile more?

-Whilst personality, upbringing and Culture are all mitigating factors, interesting research from the university of Michigan, suggests that the manifestation of a certain gene can deeply affect the depth of our emotions.
+Whilst personality, upbringing, and Culture are all mitigating factors, interesting research from the University of Michigan suggests that the manifestation of a certain gene can deeply affect the depth of our emotions.

-And whats more, research has found that laughter really is contagious; when we hear someone laughing out loud, our brain prepares certain muscles in our face to smile.
+And what’s more, research has found that laughter really is contagious; when we hear someone laughing out loud, our brain prepares certain muscles in our face to smile.